danidudastapp/in-app-purchase/README.md

     facebookAppSecret: 'cafebabedeadbeefabcdef0123456789',

     /* Configurations all platforms */
-    test: true, // For Apple and Googl Play to force Sandbox validation only
+    test: true, // For Apple and Google Play to force Sandbox validation only
     verbose: true // Output debug logs to stdout stream });
 iap.setup()